Greyhawk: Wizards of the Coast (1998–2008)

 After Wizards of the Coast (WotC) and TSR merged, the determination was made that TSR had created too many settings for the Dungeons & Dragons game, and several of them were eliminated.
 However, WotC's CEO, Peter Adkison, was a fan of both Dungeons & Dragons and Greyhawk, and two major initiatives were created: a revival of Greyhawk, and a new third edition of Dungeons & Dragons rules.
 A team of people was put together to revive the moribund Greyhawk setting by pulling together all the previously published information about it.
 Once that was done, the decision was made to update Carl Sargent's storyline, using similar prequel adventures to pave the way for the updated campaign setting.

 First, Roger E. Moore created Return of the Eight in 1998.
 In the adventure, set in 586 CY, the same year as the From the Ashes boxed set, the players meet the surviving members of the Circle of Eight, which is called the Circle of Five because it is missing Tenser, Otiluke and Rary.
 If the players successfully finish the adventure, Tenser is rescued from death, though he refuses to rejoin the Circle, and the Circle is reconstituted as Eight with the addition of three new wizards: Alhamazad the Wise, Theodain Eriason and Warnes Starcoat.

 Next, the Greyhawk Player's Guide, by Anne Brown, was released.
 This 64-page booklet moved the storyline ahead five years to 591 CY, and it mostly condensed and reiterated material that had been released in Gygax's and Sargent's boxed sets.
 New material included important non-player characters, a guide to roleplaying in the Flanaess, and some new sights.
 The list of deities was both shrunk and expanded; the thirty-eight non-human deities in the From the Ashes boxed set were eliminated and non-human concerns assigned to a handful of human deities, but the list of human deities was expanded from twenty-four to fifty-four.

 With the groundwork for a new storyline prepared, TSR/WotC released the new campaign setting as a 128-page source book, Greyhawk: The Adventure Begins, by Roger E. Moore.
 Taking its lead from the Greyhawk Player's Guide, the new campaign world was set in 591 CY.
 Unlike the darker feel of From the Ashes, where the Flanaess was overrun by evil, Moore returned to Gygax's world of adventure.

+Adjacent at the south of the Flanaess, the areas named the Tilvanot Peninsula, Amedio Jungle, and Hepmonaland were developed in The Scarlet Brotherhood supplement (1999), named after a supremacist organization of colonizers, which was detailed together with the indigenous Olman and Touv peoples.

 The Lost Tombs trilogy of modules—The Star Cairns and Crypt of Lyzandred the Mad, by Sean K. Reynolds, and The Doomgrinder, by Steve Miller—were the first to be published in the new setting.